Instructional Technology Innovation

 Pilot programs are an effective, low-cost way to test new ideas and move instructional technology forward.

-Campaigns are used for more in-depth discussion of the issues.
+Campaigns are used to explore more in-depth ideas that can potentially solve the challenge at hand.
 The campaign seeks input from appropriately knowledgeable people to answer questions such as:

 - What software is available that delivers this functionality?

 - Of these, which are in use at UIC, by how many people, and at what cost?

 - What are the advantages and disadvantages of each tool?

 The ITI subcommittee will evaluate software options using a rubric which the subcommittee will create and make recommendations for university support.

 Once a campaign is closed, the implementation process may include a pilot program.
 Current pilot programs are reported on this page.
 If you are interested in joining a pilot program, contact the CATE Instructional Design Team at LTS@uic.edu

 Re-imagining Online Discussion

 The Need for the Pilot